Mass of Thanksgiving in Leeds Cathedral for Cardinal Arthur Roche - Catholic Bishops' Conference

 The first day of the Bishops’ plenary meeting in Leeds ended with a Mass of Thanksgiving in Leeds Cathedral for Cardinal Arthur Roche.

-Welcomed by his predecessor, Bishop Marcus Stock, Cardinal Roche was one of 20 men created cardinal by Pope Francis in St Peter’s Basilica on Saturday, 27 August 2022.
+Welcomed by his successor, Bishop Marcus Stock, Cardinal Roche was one of 20 men created cardinal by Pope Francis in St Peter’s Basilica on Saturday, 27 August 2022.

 A former Bishop of Leeds, Cardinal Roche was able to celebrate with the faithful of the Diocese of Leeds as well as his brother bishops and invited dignitaries.